Mathieu Lupien

 Short Bio

-Dr. Mathieu Lupien is a Senior Scientist at the Princess Margaret Cancer Centre (PM), a Professor at the University of Toronto (Canada) and holds a cross-appointment with the Ontario Institute for Cancer Research (OICR).
-He serves on the Senior Advisory Group and the Research Council on Oncology to the Princess Margaret Cancer Centre.
+Dr. Mathieu Lupien is a Senior Scientist at the Princess Margaret Cancer Centre and a Professor at the University of Toronto, with a cross-appointment at the Ontario Institute for Cancer Research.
+He serves on both the Research Executive and the Research Council on Oncology at the Princess Margaret Cancer Centre and is Chair of the Genetics and Epigenetics Program.

-Dr. Lupien earned his Ph.D. in experimental medicine at McGill University under the leadership of Dr. Sylvie Mader and carried out postdoctoral training in medical oncology as an Era of Hope Fellow at the Dana-Farber Cancer Institute under the mentorship of Dr. Myles Brown followed by an executive education at Harvard Business School Alumni.
-He joined the Princess Margaret Cancer Centre and the University of Toronto in 2012.
+Dr. Lupien earned his PhD in Experimental Medicine at McGill University under the mentorship of Dr. Sylvie Mader.
+He completed postdoctoral training in Medical Oncology as an Era of Hope Fellow at the Dana-Farber Cancer Institute/Harvard Medical School under the guidance of Dr. Myles A. Brown, and pursued executive education (PLDA) at Harvard Business School.
+Dr. Lupien joined the Princess Margaret Cancer Centre and the University of Toronto in 2012.

 Research Synopsis